aryaputra1911/Finance-Auditor-LLM/data/README.md

-# Finbench-LLM Data Directory Documentation
+# Finance-Auditor-LLM Data Directory Documentation

-This directory serves as the centralized storage for all datasets utilized within the Finbench-LLM project.
+This directory serves as the centralized storage for all datasets utilized within the Finance-Auditor-LLM project.
 It is structured to handle high-volume financial data, vector indices, and model outputs efficiently.

 > **Note on Storage Strategy:** Large-scale binary files, including original PDF documents, vector database indices, and raw JSONL datasets, are excluded from this repository via `.gitignore` to maintain optimal repository size and ensure high performance.